jacobcode01/Dashly/README.md

 - Designed a fully automated ETL pipeline using Python, SQLAlchemy, and GitHub Actions for daily data updates.
 - Built Python ETL scripts to extract, transform, and load 50,000+ sales records into a Neon PostgreSQL database.
 - Simulated ~100 new transactions daily to replicate ongoing business activity and test pipeline reliability.
-- Integrated Power BI with PostgreSQL, enabling an auto-refreshing dashboard that reflects latest data without manual updates.
+- Integrated Power BI to PostgreSQL to deliver an auto-refreshing dashboard with no manual updates.

 <hr>